cormullion/Karnak.jl/docs/src/basics.md

 A spanning tree is a set of edges that connect all the vertices of a graph together, without forming any cycles.
 There are various functions for finding spanning trees in Graphs.jl, including algorithms by Otakar Borůvka (`boruvka_mst()`), Joseph Kruskal (`kruskal_mst()`), and Robert Prim (`prim_mst()`).
 (Immortality can be attained by inventing a new graph-spanning algorithm.)

 When used on a weighted graph, these functions find the minimum possible tree - the tree that scores the lowest when the weights of the edges are added up.
-(Some of them can also find the highest-scoring trees.)
+(Some of these functions can also find the highest-scoring trees.)

 ```@example graphsection
 @drawsvg begin